GuiTeNet/guitenet/ReadMe.md

 GuiTeNet is a graphical user interface for (quantum) tensor networks.
 It is written in JavaScript and uses the [D3.js](https://d3js.org) library for visualization.

-## Getting started
+## Quickstart

 GuiTeNet runs directly in a web browser, online at [guitenet.github.io](https://guitenet.github.io).
-Follow the [tutorial](https://guitenet.github.io/tutorial.html) to get started.
+The [tutorial](https://guitenet.github.io/tutorial.html) explains the available operations.

 To run GuiTeNet locally, clone the repository and open `index.html` in a web browser.